 The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) order on certain carbon and alloy steel cut-to-length plate (CTL plate) from Belgium.
-The period of review (POR) is May 1, 2018, through April 30, 2019.
-The review covers four producers and/or exporters of the subject merchandise.
-Commerce selected two respondents for individual examination, Industeel Belgium S.A.
+The period of review (POR) is May 1, 2019, through April 30, 2020.
+The review covers 22 producers and/or exporters of the subject merchandise.1 Commerce selected two respondents for individual examination, Industeel Belgium S.A.
 (Industeel) and NLMK Belgium.
 We preliminarily determine that sales of the subject merchandise have been made at prices less than normal value (NV).
+We also preliminarily determine that AG der Dillinger Huttenwerke (Dillinger) and Industeel France S.A.S.
+(Industeel France) had no shipments during the POR.